Štefanovičová

 Štefanovičová (Tarány) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.
+Its mayor is now Jaroslav Bíro.

 History

 In historical records the village was first mentioned in 1268.

 Geography

 The village lies at an altitude of 145 metres and covers an area of 12.399 km².
-It has a population of about 260 people.
+It has a population of about 310 people.

+Štefanovičová is 19 kilometres south of Nitra, its administrative higher-up, and neighbours four other villages by road: